gokulkrh/amfoss-tasks/README.md

 # amfoss-tasks (Gokul Krishnan G CSE19321)
-These are the tasks I was able to complete till now.(11 out of 14)
+These are the tasks I was able to complete till now.
+(11)

 0. Install Ubuntu 18.04: